 Bad Corporate Subcultures are Unaligned

 Even companies with high performing organizational cultures have to recognize that corporate subcultures are not necessarily uncommon or bad.
-We define bad corporate subcultures as ones that are misaligned with the company’s strategy or that undermine the company’s core values.
+We define bad corporate subcultures as work environments that are misaligned with the company’s strategic priorities or that undermine the company’s core values.

 An Example of Healthy Corporate Subcultures